garris/BackstopJS/README.md

 }
 ```

-###Here are the important top level properties
+####Required config properties

-As a new user setting up tests for your project, you will be primarily concerned with a handful of properties.
-Here are the important ones...
+As a new user setting up tests for your project, you will be primarily concerned with these properties...

+##### id
-`id` is the unique name of your config file.
+The unique name of your config file.
 It's used by BackstopJS to manage and name files.
 It's useful to set this property for projects with multiple configs but **it's required if you plan on sharing your reference files with teammates**.
-If you're not sharing with others then you can omit this property -- BackstopJS will generate one for you based on your file system.
+If you're not sharing with others then you can omit this property -- BackstopJS will auto-generate one for you based on your file system.

+##### viewports
-`viewports` this is an array of screen size objects your DOM will be tested against.
+An array of screen size objects your DOM will be tested against.
 Add as many as you like -- but add at least one.

+##### scenarios
-`scenarios` This is where the action is.
+This is where you will spend most of your time.
 Add one or many.
 The important `scenarios` properties are...

-	* `label` which is required and used for file naming and other features
+######scenarios.label
+Required.
+Used for screenshot naming.
+######scenarios.url
-	* `url` which is also required as it tells BackstopJS what endpoint/document you want to test.
+Required.
+Tells BackstopJS what endpoint/document you want to test.
 This can be an absolute URL or local to your current working directory.

-##Using BackstopJS
+###### scenarios.selectors
+An array of CSS selector strings enabling you specify what part of your DOM you want to test.
+The default value is `body`, which is used if this property is omitted.

-### Creating or updating reference bitmaps
+###Creating or updating reference bitmaps

+From your project directory...
 ```sh
 $ backstop reference
 ```

-This task will create a (or update an existing) `bitmaps_reference` directory with screen captures from the current project build.
+This will create (or update) your `bitmaps_reference` directory with screen captures from the current project build.

-### Generating test bitmaps
+###Generating test bitmaps

 ```sh
 $ backstop test
 ```

-This task will create a new set of bitmaps in `bitmaps_test/<timestamp>/`
+This will create a new set of bitmaps in `bitmaps_test/<timestamp>/`

 Once the test bitmaps are generated, a report comparing the most recent test bitmaps against the current reference bitmaps will run.

-Significant differences will be detected and shown.
+Significant differences will be detected and displayed in the browser report.